RoshanD15/weavd/README.md

 - Dark mode toggle

 ## Inspiration
-Built to solve the frustration of tracking and organizing a personal fragrance Closet.
+Built to solve the frustration of tracking and organizing a personal fragrance MyCloset.
 As well as providing nice quality of life features and UI guided by market research and user feedback, built on feedback from the fragrance collector community.

 ## Author
 Roshan Dayananda – [LinkedIn](https://www.linkedin.com/in/roshan-dayananda/) – [GitHub](https://github.com/[yourusername])